-It is strongly recommended that faculty interested in proposing a trip meet with Giorgio DiMauro, Dean for International and Global Strategy, ahead of submitting an application.
+It is strongly recommended that faculty interested in proposing a trip meet with Giorgio DiMauro, Associate Provost for International Initiatives and Special Projects, ahead of submitting an application.

 Please submit the appropriate program proposal form, as well as a preliminary budget, syllabus and itinerary to Giorgio DiMauro at email@example.com.